Review: Experience the majesty of a World Heritage-listed landscape on a Daintree tour from Cairns by 4WD

 However, the day is not over.
 We’re soon stepping foot onto a stunning secluded beach where the rainforest literally meets the ocean.
 A brief history lesson from Matthew takes us back to 1770 when Captain Cook’s ship became stuck on a reef here — hence the name ‘Cape Tribulation’.
 I could stay here for a week, but all too soon it’s time to move on.
 There’s one final sweet surprise in store for us — a stop at the Daintree Ice Cream Company for an ice cream made from fresh local ingredients.

 As we head back towards Cairns, I reflect on what a wonderful journey it’s been.
-This tour has given me a broader appreciation of just how special this part of Australia is — where a world-renowned rainforest morphs into an equally famous reef.
+This tour has given me a broader appreciation of just how special this part of Australia is — where a world-renowned rainforest caresses an equally famous reef.

 Vanessa O’Hanlon is an Australian television news presenter with the Nine Network and an avid traveller.
 Her travels began with a flight to Egypt, a visit to the pyramids and a camel ride, and she knew there was no turning back.
 Since then, Vanessa’s backpack has seen a thing or two — from exploring relatively untouched Bhutan to braving the cold on the peaks of Mount Kilimanjaro.